 However, I also understand that many of us bloggers want, and perhaps need, to make a living from our blogs.
 There are many ways to monetize a blog and I encourage you to try multiple avenues to find what works for you and your audience.
 Sponsored posts are just one way that bloggers can earn an income from their blogs.
 I was just able to pay for our entire Christmas with one month’s earning from sponsored posts…and have I mentioned we are a family of nine??

-Some of these are my affiliate links, so thank you for supporting my family!
+This post is sponsored and contains affiliate links.
 Some of these links will also get you some neat bonuses too!

 Depending on the Influencer Network you apply for, you may be accepted right away or you may have to wait awhile.
 Some networks email you when they have an opportunity for you, and others list all opportunities in your dashboard and have you bid on them.
 Some pay you a set fee and others are click based.
 Other networks may offer you free product in exchange for promotion.
 I like having a variety of networks to pick from so I have have joined many networks.
 It is all a matter of what you are comfortable with.